egorelik93/PLBlog/NewLang.md

 A DStream has some use in representing a list abstract while only using only a smaller buffer, but we can more or less achieve the same effect with a more traditional Stream/Iter interface by replacing `Defer` with `FnOnce`.
 The interesting part of DStream specifically is that it looks like an Event Stream, running a continuation as soon as a value is available.
 This is not enought to "implement" an Event Stream; the "events" here are just function calls with a statically-ordered control flow, not a true dynamic event system.
 However, an Event Stream could be presented as a `DStream` interface by telling the underlying event handler to "feed" a `DSink`.

+There is another interesting type associated with DStream; it can be defined as roughly `FnOnce(DStream<&out T>)`.
+We call this type `DSignal<T>`, in correspondance with terminology from certain versions of Functional Reactive Programming.
+A
+`DSignal<T>` must be able to provide a value of `T` on demand as a continuation of some event, as many times as demanded.
+Because these events occur at monotonically increasing points in time, a `DSignal<T>` is a potential model for a time-varying function returning `T`; this is the interpretation of a "Signal" in Functional-Reactive Programmming.

 ## [Skipping a bit]

 ## Side Effects